 I used to make this recipe quite often when I had still had my apple tree.
 Those luckily enough to have apple trees may want to save this recipe because it is a keeper!

-If you love the taste of apple like we do, I think you would enjoy sampling this cake.
+If you love the taste of apple like we do, I think you would enjoy sampling this apple cake recipe.
 I hope you try it.
+You also should try my never-fail apple pie.
+Another dessert my family has made for generations though not one that was always made in the crock-pot is my crock-pot apples and rice dessert.

 1-3/4 cups of flour